 When do you tak bat?

 This religious ceremony is a daily ritual, but there are special events that can happen when the town or a business invites the monks.
 During these events, the monks will sit, side by side, in front of the people and perform a blessing.
-Holidays and festivals mark special days where you may see many monks performing this fascinating ceremony.
+Holidays and festivals mark special days when you may see many monks performing this fascinating ceremony.
 Below are special days that many Thai will get up very early and go to give alms or make merit.

 On these more special days, you may see hundreds of monks leaving their temples, wearing their bright saffron or other colored robes, barefooted, and performing this silent ritual.